nimec77/deepseek_json/README.md

   - Error display with contextual help and user-friendly messaging
   - Welcome and goodbye messages

+- **`taskfinisher.rs`**: TaskFinisher-JSON flow and schema
+  - System prompt builder with max-question limits and self-stop rule
+  - Strongly-typed JSON structures for questions and the final artifact
+  - Parser for assistant JSON into either clarifying questions or the final artifact

 - **`lib.rs`**: Application orchestration and public API
   - Main `App` struct that coordinates all components
   - Initialization and configuration loading